standard-group/www.projectmesa/src/pages/terms.md

 We may update these Terms from time to time.
 Continued use of the Service after updates constitutes acceptance of the revised Terms.

 ## 8. Contact
-If you have any questions or concerns, please contact: [volumetech@getgoogleoff.me](mailto:volumetech@getgoogleoff.me)
+If you have any questions or concerns, please contact: [admin@projectmesa.qzz.io](mailto:admin@projectmesa.qzz.io)